 Keeping your smartphone charged is a challenge in everyday life, and it's even worse when you're traveling.

-Long days in transit or out exploring a new city make the battery icon start flashing before you know it, especially when you're relying on your phone for navigation, entertainment, and more.
+Long days in transit or out exploring a new city make the battery icon start flashing before you know it.
+This seems especially true when you're relying on your phone for navigation, entertainment, and more.

 If that wasn't bad enough, you've usually only got a few precious minutes to get some juice in it—a short layover, coffee break in a café, or quick return to the hotel to freshen up—before you're out of reach of a charging cable for another few hours.